DevJosephLee/Final-Project/README.md

 # Chefconnect

 ## Description
-A full-stack web application for food enthusiasts who want to connect with chefs.
+A full-stack web application for food enthusiasts who want to review chefs.

 ## Inspiration
 I wanted to make an app where users can easily look up information about chefs, rate, and comment about them.